 It’s extremely important that you take every precaution to protect yourself from fraud.
 Here are some simple steps you can take to avoid becoming a victim of this growing crime.

 - The FACT Act allows you to receive a free credit report every year from each of the three major credit reporting agencies.

 - Order your free annual credit reports at annualcreditreport.com.

 Review your accounts online.

 - People who monitor their financial accounts and transactions online lose significantly less per fraud incident than those who rely on paper statements.
-If you’re a Northeast CU member, you can easily enroll in Online Banking here.
+If you’re a Northeast CU member, you can easily enroll in Digital Banking here.